Deagle History, Family Crest & Coats of Arms

 Early Origins of the Deagle family

-Normandy (French: Normandie), the former Duchy of Normandy, where this distinguished family held a family seat.
+The surname Deagle was first found in Normandy (French: Normandie), the former Duchy of Normandy, where this distinguished family held a family seat.
 Engenoulf de L'Aigle was the son of Fulbert de Beine, founder of the castle of l'Aigle on the River Risle in the arrondisement of Mortagne in Orne.
-Engenoulf had three sons, Roger who was slain in 1060, Richard who joined Duke William in his conquest of England and was granted the lands on which the Battle of Hastings took place, and Gilbert who was given the castle of Exmes by Duke Robert of Normandy who made him Viscount of that county.
+Engenoulf had three sons - Roger who was slain in 1060, Richard who joined Duke William in his conquest of England and was granted the lands on which the Battle of Hastings took place, and Gilbert who was given the castle of Exmes by Duke Robert of Normandy who made him Viscount of that county.
 He was buried at Saint Sulpice after being mortally wounded in battle.

 Early History of the Deagle family

-Another 97 words (7 lines of text) covering the year 1789 is included under the topic Early Deagle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Deagle research.
+Another 52 words (4 lines of text) covering the year 1789 is included under the topic Early Deagle History in all our PDF Extended History products and printed products wherever possible.